Sabaeans in the Horn of Africa: Eritrean-Sudanese lowlands

-An early culture in the Eritrean-Sudanese lowlands was the Atbai tradition, dating to the 5th millennium BCE, which likely originated in the northern Gash Delta.
-The Butana Group, Gash Group, and Jebel Mokram Group appear to delineate the rise and decline of social complexity between the Atbara River and Gash Delta.
-Egyptian trade with the elusive Punt likely stimulated development.
-Seasonal movements of the pastoral Gash Group and agropastoral Jebel Mokram Group to the Eritrean-Ethiopian highlands was a significant part of the regional network.
+An early culture in the Eritrean-Sudanese lowlands was the Atbai tradition, dating to the 5th millennium BCE, which likely originated in the northern Mereb (Gash) delta.
+The Butana Group, Gash Group, and Jebel Mokram Group appear to delineate the rise and decline of social complexity between the Atbarah River and Mereb Delta.
+Egyptian trade with the elusive Land of Punt likely stimulated development.
+Seasonal movements of the pastoral Gash Group and agropastoral Jebel Mokram Group to the Eritrean-Ethiopian highlands were a significant part of the regional network.

 Butana Group

-The Butana Group was located on the east side of the Atbara River, straddling the far-east of the Butana region and southern Atbai region, and dates to around 3800-3000 BCE.
-Evidence for social complexity is limited to the discovery of porphyry mace-heads, known to have been associated with very rich burials in contemporary Egypt and Nubia.
-This indicates that some individuals may have had more prestige and authority than others due to porphyry likely having been imported 300 km northeast.
+The Butana Group was located on the east side of the Atbara River, straddling the far-east of the Butana region and the southern Itbay, and dates to around 3800-3000 BCE.
+Evidence for social complexity is limited to the discovery of porphyry mace-heads, known to have been associated with wealthy burials in contemporary prehistoric Egypt and Nubia.
+This indicates that some individuals may have had more prestige and authority than others, as porphyry was likely imported 300 km northeast.
 It is thought to have had three levels of social hierarchy.

 Gash Group

-The Gash Group was located around Kassala on the border between Sudan and Eritrea, with its main site being Mahal Teglinos.
+The Gash Group was located around Kassala on the border between Sudan and Eritrea, with its leading site being Mahal Teglinos.
 It dates from around 3000-1500 BCE, and was contemporaneous with the Kerma culture in Nubia.
-It served as a crossroad for trade between Kerma, the Red Sea, and the Ethiopian plateau, with the Ancient Egyptian conquest of Kerma around 1550 BCE breaking this practice.
+It served as a crossroad for trade between Kerma, the Red Sea, and the Ethiopian Highlands, with the ancient Egyptian conquest of Kerma around 1550 BCE breaking this practice.
 Groups of people with Middle Nubian ceramics then settled the region.
-There is a lot evidence for social complexity, including settlement patterns, burials (such as funerary stelae), administrative devices, architecture, and standardisation of pottery.
+There is a lot of evidence for social complexity, including settlement patterns, burials (such as funerary steles), administrative devices, architecture, and standardization of pottery.
 It became progressively more socially stratified throughout its period, and may have constituted a chiefdom, although no definitive evidence has been uncovered.
 It is thought to have had five levels of social hierarchy.

 Jebel Mokram Group

-The Jebel Mokram Group was also located near Kassala, with its main site of Jebel Abu Gamal to the south, and dates to around 1500-800 BCE.
+The Jebel Mokram Group was also located near Kassala, with its primary site of Jebel Abu Gamal to the south, and dates to around 1500-800 BCE.
 The only evidence for social complexity is its settlement pattern.
 It is thought to have had four levels of social hierarchy.
 The Jebel Mokram Group was succeeded by the Hagiz Group for which there is no evidence of social complexity, and it appears to have adopted a nomadic lifestyle.